yezhiyi9670/ssy-color-book/README.md

 > Chromium-based browsers will work correctly with a wide-gamut display as long as your display has the correct specifications in its ICC file.
 >
 > The color book uses CSS wide-gamut standards.
 If your browser support them, you can view whatever edition you want, but keep in mind that out-of-gamut colors will be inaccurate.

+## How to use

+You can view the **online color book** or download **RGB values** using the links on the top of the page.

+- In the **online color book**, left-click colors to see details.
+The color number will be automatically selected in this case.
+Right-clicking the colors will reveal their details too, with the current hex value of the color automatically selected.
+Press Ctrl+C to copy the selected text.
+- **RGB values** can be used in various design apps.
+For example, the `scl` format can be used in the Style3D series, and the `gpl` format can be used in many drawing apps, including GIMP and Inkscape.
+- Use the "Find in page" feature of your browser to find the color with the corresponding color number.
+You may also type in the hex value to find the corresponding color.
+- If you intend to use the online color book without an internet connection, you may visit the online color book first and save the webpage by pressing Ctrl+S.

 ## Brief instruction